 Always Christmas of Canterbury Village in Michigan

-For 20+ years "Always Christmas" has been a destination spot for travelers and holiday shoppers year-round.
-Opened in 1993, the Aldridge family launched this Yuletide-themed store as part of Olde World Canterbury Village in Lake Orion (or more accurately, Orion Township), Michigan.
+For over twenty years "Always Christmas" has been a destination spot for travelers and holiday shoppers year-round.
+Opened in 1993, the Aldridge family launched this Yuletide-themed store as part of Olde World Canterbury Village in Lake Orion, Michigan.
 At 90,000 square feet, the holiday cheer was sprawling.
 Sadly the 2013 season was the last for Aldridge's Always Christmas to be seen at such great size and beauty.

-But it is not closed!
+But it did not close!
 Contrary to common town belief, the Lake Orion Christmas store did not go out of business - or even move.
 Well, not out of Canterbury Village anyway.
 It's just a tad smaller now, after the big building was sold to Woodside Bible Church in 2014 and the Christmas business was spread out to smaller shops within the same site location.

 But to remember or glimpse the "old" (or should that be "olde"?)
 Aldridge's Always Christmas of Canterbury Village, continue scrolling down to what once was!

 While almost everyone in Michigan has heard of the world's largest Christmas store out in Frankenmuth (aka Bronner's Christmas Wonderland), Always Christmas was 'always' a bit of a secret kept by its nearby towns.
 Located in Canterbury Village (and during the holiday season the whole Olde World village is decked out in displays of Santa and nativities) and positioned off a quiet stretch of Joslyn Road, the store received good traffic year-round but prepared for a crowd during the months of November and December.